rionda/centrsampl/code/README.md

-This directory will contain the code for the experiments.
+This directory contains the code for the experiments.